 Ready to Take Your Career to the Next Level?

-Earning a bachelor’s degree in the field of psychology at Regent University will deepen your understanding of human behavior and enhance your career in helping and developing others.
-You’ll learn how to think about psychological issues logically and responsibly, through a Christian perspective that values the unique identity of every individual.
+Now that the question “what can you do with a bachelor’s in psychology” has been answered, the next step is deciding what school to attend.
+Earning a psychology degree at Regent University will deepen your understanding of human behavior and prepare you to achieve your goals throughout your career.
+You’ll learn how to think about psychological issues logically and responsibly—through a Christian perspective that values the unique identity of every individual.

-As a Regent student, you’ll have access to Regent’s Office of Career & Talent Management for career resources, internship opportunities, and job-search networking functions — as well as tools for student development and career assessment.
+As a Regent student, you’ll have access to Regent’s Office of Career & Talent Management for career resources, internship opportunities, job search networking functions, and tools for student development and career assessment.

-Want to learn more about your degree options in psychology or counseling?
-Visit regent.edu or speak to a member of our admissions team at 800.373.5504.
+Want to learn more about what sets Regent apart?
+Request information or speak to a member of our admissions team at 800.373.5504.